 Not only this, but designing the perfect user interface is all about knowing the users and understanding their tendencies, preferences, skills, and goals.
 To do so, try incorporating the following user interface basics to satisfy the requirements of your users.

 1. Putting users first

 One of the fundamental principles that UI design should focus on is people (or the “user”).
 A website with a good user interface is easy to use.
 It aims toward user satisfaction and tries to steer clear of any ambiguity that may confuse the users.
 But to do so, you need to first understand your users and what they want to do.
 Experts suggest that talking to users is the first step toward a good user interface design.
-So try and learn more about your target audience.
-Every little detail from who your users are and what they need helps develop the optimum UI designs for them.
+So try to learn more about your target audience.
+Every little detail, from who your users are, and what they need, helps develop the optimum UI designs for them.

 2. Try limiting it to just a few steps

 Once you have a clear brief in mind, try to restructure tasks so that they can be done in as minimal steps as possible.
 Each screen or page should gear towards focusing on one key area.
 While doing so, try and focus on the immediate actions required by your users.
 Keep them in front while giving less visual to the secondary actions.

 Being consistent allows designers to create familiar interfaces that are more usable.
 Maintaining a consistent design helps users access the desired results without any resistance or friction.
 This, in turn, makes the design (as well as its functions) transparent, with no detailed set of instructions required.

 While gunning for a User-friendly UI design for websites, one should focus on remaining consistent with common patterns as well.
 Avoid altering or inventing new patterns, since this could only lead to confusion amongst the users.

 Many UI design principles focus on minimising the cognitive load for users and help make using websites easier.
 The idea is not to make users think.
 There are many ways one can achieve this.
 Some of these include (but are not limited to)